New York Fun Facts & Trivia

 Ancient Rome was eight times more densely populated than modern New York City.

-New York State was the principal battleground of many battles of the Revolutionary War.
+New York State was the principal battleground of many Revolutionary War battles.
 British troops were driven out of New York City on November 25, 1783.
 On December 4, 1783, at Fraunces Tavern in New York City, General George Washington bade farewell to his officers, officially ending the Revolutionary War.

 A small group of hearty golfers staged the first recorded golf exhibition in the United States – over three holes laid out by John Reid and John Upham in a cow pasture in Yonkers, N.Y.
 On November 14, 1888, these golfers formally established The Saint Andrew’s Golf Club, the oldest continuously existing golf club in the United States.